nodeftpd/nodeftpd/README.markdown

   Value should be a dictionary which is suitable as the `options` argument of `tls.createServer`.

-The server raises a 'command:pass' event which is given 'pass', 'success' and 'failure' arguments.
-On successful login, 'success' should be called with a username argument.
-It may also optionally be given a second argument, which should be an object providing an implementation of the API for Node's 'fs' module.
+The server raises a `command:pass` event which is given `pass`, `success` and `failure` arguments.
+On successful login, `success` should be called with a username argument.
+It may also optionally be given a second argument, which should be an object providing an implementation of the API for Node's `fs` module.
 The following must be implemented:

 * `unlink`